octobusjs/octobus/README.md

 npm install octobus.js
 ```

-It is built on top of node's EventEmitter and it respects the open / closed principle.

 ## Key principles:
 - functions with named arguments are preferred to functions with positional arguments
 - promises are better than callbacks (they help you get rid of callback hell)